 At the right you find the three global elements; your personal menu, named after you, the universal Create button, and the Timer.
 Your personal menu takes you to My Profile with settings related to your personal Forecast account, the Help leading to our Help Center, Shortcuts for keyboard shortcuts, and finally the ability to Log out.

 The first page presented to you when creating a new project is the Scoping tab.
-Here, you setup Milestones, and add cards to each milestone.
-You define the title and dates for the milestone, and the title, role, and estimates for each card.
+Here, you setup Milestones, and add tasks to each milestone.
+You define the title and dates for the milestone, and the title, role, and estimates for each task.
 When done, you approve them at the right to move them to the Workflow for your team to see.

-If you work in Sprints, move on to the Sprints tab, to manage the Backlog, prioritize cards up or down by dragging, and moving them to your created Sprints when you're ready.
-In the case of Sprints, this is when the cards show up in the Workflow.
+If you work in Sprints, move on to the Sprints tab, to manage the Backlog, prioritize tasks up or down by dragging, and moving them to your created Sprints when you're ready.
+In the case of Sprints, this is when the tasks show up in the Workflow.

 To begin utilizing the strengths of Forecast, you need to select a Client and a Rate Card for the project.
 You can either select an existing item, or create a new one.
 Also, adding your team members in the Team tab invites everybody to collaborate on the project.
 This data is all used to generate the budget.

-Using the Timeline tab gives you an interactive Gantt-like chart of milestones and cards in the project.
+Using the Timeline tab gives you an interactive Gantt-like chart of milestones and tasks in the project.
 You can change dates for milestones simply by dragging it along the timeline.
-Similarly, you can extend or shorten milestones and cards by dragging the edges.
+Similarly, you can extend or shorten milestones and tasks by dragging the edges.

 Workflow, as we've touched upon earlier, is where most of your team will manage their work in Forecast.
-Opening and editing cards, moving cards as it progresses, and getting a better perspective on the current work.
+Opening and editing tasks, moving tasks as it progresses, and getting a better perspective on the current work.
 You can add, remove and edit columns to customize your workflow.

 The last important tab you see in a project is the Overview.
 This tab is only visible to Managers and above.
 Overview, as the name suggests, is there to give you a quick overview on your project.
 This is especially useful if you manage several projects, and don't have the time to dig deep into each one of them.
 It lets you change the project dates, the project stage, the project status with notes, and the project contact person.
 Additionally, you can see the current capacity, whether you're ahead or behind, and status of the current sprint if you've enabled Sprints.
 Below, you'll see a timeline of milestones and people.
 Here you can also use the "Quick Book"-feature, similar to in Scheduling as we'll get to later.

-If you wish, you can also report time directly from an open card.
-Just find the card you've been working on, open it, expand the Time entries tab at the right, and type in the number of hours you want to register.
+If you wish, you can also report time directly from an open task.
+Just find the task you've been working on, open it, expand the Time entries tab at the right, and type in the number of hours you want to register.

 Doing proper pre-planning in scheduling is possible two ways.
 Either you use our "Quick Book"-feature to get an automated list of available people, based on what role you need, for which project, and which time span.